Thai Prophecy Verse

 There are various hypotheses about the poem's origin; it is usually assumed to have been composed during the Ayutthaya Period.
-However, many academics remain unsure of the author, even though the poem ends with the statement that "The prediction about the Kingdom by Somdet Phra Narai, King of Nopburi, ends here."
+However, many academics remain unsure of the authorship, even though the poem ends with the statement that "The prediction about the Kingdom by Somdet Phra Narai, King of Nopburi, ends here."

 Prince Damrong Rachanuphap, father of the Thai history, explained in "Athibai phaen thi phra nakhon si autthaya" that: